Your browser version is no longer supported, so you may experience issues while using this site.

 What’s the difference between life insurance through super and life insurance through a provider?

-What is 'life insurance through super fund'?
+What is 'life insurance through a super fund'?

 This means paying your Life Insurance premiums with money that's sitting in your super fund and generally getting the default level of cover offered.
 Super funds usually cover total or permanent disability and death.